selhabAhmedyakoub/age-calculator-app/README.md

 ## Getting Started

-To use the calculator, clone the repository and open the `index.html` file in your web browser.
+To use the Age Calculator, clone the repository and open the `index.html` file in your web browser.

 ### Prerequisites